C-Sinclair/shorts/README.md

 pnpm dev
 ```

-The `pnpm build` command will bundle the frontend assets to a `dist` folder. `pnpm build:api` however will build to the `build` folder.
+The `pnpm build` command will bundle the frontend assets to a `dist` folder.

 ## Database